-Maggi is the main international culinary brand in the Nestlé portfolio, and #2 in the worldwide sector to Unilever's Knorr.
-It is one of the company's strategic global brands, distributed in around 60 countries worldwide, although it is strongest in its heartland of continental Europe, especially German-speaking markets, where it regularly features as the country's most trusted food brand.
-The local range comprises more than 350 separate products, from the core flavourings and bouillons to an extensive selection of instant soups, frozen meals and prepared sauces.
+Maggi is the main international culinary brand in the Nestlé portfolio.
+Though it might not be as familiar to many consumers as perhaps Unilever's Knorr, this is actually a mammoth global brand, especially in developing markets.
+Combined sales are around $2.8bn a year.
+Kantar's annual Brand Footprint survey ranks Maggi as the world's third most popular consumer brand, with over 3bn consumer purchase actions annually.
+Only Coca-Cola and Colgate have more; main rival Knorr has a little over half as many.
+In Malaysia, it is the single most purchased brand overall, and also has a strong presence across the rest of Asia.
+After emerging countries, Maggi's next strongest market is its heartland of continental Europe, especially German-speaking territories, where it regularly features as the country's most trusted food brand.
+The local range comprises more than 350 separate products, from the core flavourings, stocks and bouillons to an extensive selection of instant soups, frozen meals and prepared sauces.
 The company also operates Maggi KochStudio cookery clubs in several German cities, which present monthly live cooking shows and teaching courses for paying customers, as well as a busy YouTube channel.
 Maggi's German sales alone are estimated at around €1bn.
 Maggi originated in Switzerland in the late 19th century as a cheap but nutritional soup stock for factory workers.
 It was acquired by Nestlé in 1947.
 Oddly perhaps, Maggi has been available in Latin America since the 1950s, with the result that it is now positioned there and in the US as an "authentic Latino" food product.
-It has adapted itself just as readily to local tastes in other markets such as the Middle East, Asia and especially India, where it is Nestlé's single biggest brand by far, mainly because of its instant noodles.
-These enjoyed enormous popularity until unproven allegations of lead contamination prompted Nestle to recall all supplies temporarily pending an investigation.
-The company was eventually cleared and Maggi noodles have slowly rebuilt their market position even though they have yet to regain the 80% local market share they once commanded.
-Roel Annega is CEO of Maggi GmbH, the main operating business behind the global brand, based in Frankfurt.
+It has adapted itself just as readily to local tastes in other markets such as Africa, the Middle East, Asia and especially India, where it is Nestlé's single biggest brand by far, mainly because of its instant noodles, accounting for more than a third of local sales.
+These noodles enjoyed enormous popularity until unproven allegations of lead contamination in 2015 prompted Nestlé India to recall all supplies temporarily, pending an investigation.
+The company was eventually cleared and Maggi noodles have slowly rebuilt their market position.
+Sales finally exceeded 2014 levels in India in 2020.
+Maciej Kazmierczak succeeded Roel Annega as CEO for Maggi Germany in 2019.

-Which agencies handle advertising for Maggi?
+Who is the advertising agency for Maggi?
 Find out more from the Adbrands Account Assignments database

 Who are the competitors of Maggi?
 Maggi's main global competitor in the culinary sector is Unilever's Knorr, followed by Gallina Blanca of Spain.
 More specialized or regional rivals include Dr Oetker and Ajinomoto.
 See Food Sector for other companies